Coronavirus digest: SA scientists monitor new, rare COVID-19 variant | DW | 31.08.2021

 Scientists in South Africa are monitoring a new coronavirus variant that has been slowly spreading through the country and appears to have a high mutation rate, the country's National Institute for Communicable Diseases said on Monday.

-The variant, known as C.1.2 was first identified in May and has not yet spread enough to qualify as a "variant of interest" or a "variant of concern."
-However, scientists have observed that C.1.2 appears to mutate almost twice as fast as other global variants.
+The variant, known as C.1.2. was first identified back in May and has not yet spread enough to qualify as a "variant of interest" or a "variant of concern."
+However, scientists have observed that C.1.2. appears to mutate almost twice as fast as other global variants.

 The mutations also appear to be similar to those found in other variants with higher transmissibility and reduced sensitivity to antibodies.
 Scientists are carrying out tests to determine what effects these mutations have on the virus.

-The variant has been detected in each of South Africa's nine provinces as well as in several other countries including the United Kingdom, New Zealand and China.
+The variant has been detected in all of South Africa's nine provinces as well as in several other countries including the UK, New Zealand and China.
 The new variant made up just 1% of recorded COVID-19 samples in June, growing to 3% in July.
-At the same time, the Delta variant accounted for 67% and 89% in those months respectively.
+At the same time, the Delta variant accounted for 67% and 89% respectively.

 "At this stage we do not have experimental data to confirm how it reacts in terms of sensitivity to antibodies," NICD researcher Penny Moore said during a virtual press briefing.